Raniakedri/raniakedri/README.md

-# 👋 Hi there!
-I'm Rania Kedri
+# 🌟 Rania Kedri

-I'm a passionate software engineering student currently studying at [Your University].
-I love coding, learning new technologies, and building projects that solve real-world problems.
+Welcome to my GitHub profile!
+I'm a passionate software engineering student eager to learn and create.

 ## 🌱 About Me